avraham/hass_radarr_sonarr_search_by_voice/README.md

+As of August 31, 2022 the Google Assistant service on IFTTT doesn't support text ingredients for the Google Assistant service anymore.
+Until an alternative is found, this can't be activated with Home Assistant via Google speaker.

 # hass_radarr_sonarr_search_by_voice
 Add movies and tv shows to radarr and sonarr by voice with Home Assistant and a smart speaker (Google Home, Echo) and receive voice feedback.